 “The scleral lens prosthetic devices provide patients with a greater degree of comfort, correction of vision, and quality of life,” says Dr. Volker.

-Fitting contact lenses for people with keratoconus can be a time-consuming task that requires frequent visits because of the irregularly in the shape of the cornea and the progression of disease.
+Fitting contact lenses for people with this condition can be a time-consuming task that requires frequent visits because of the irregular shape of the cornea and the progression of disease.
 With diligence and care, the specialists at Yale Medicine are usually successful in finding the right lens to improve visual acuity.

 Although glasses and lenses can usually improve visual distortion caused by keratoconus, they do not treat the underlying illness.
 For a minority of people with keratoconus who develop severe scarring on their cornea or are unable to tolerate contact lenses, surgery may become necessary.
 People with keratoconus usually still have to wear corrective contact lenses even after surgery.